 Where are DePaul classes located?
 Multiple campuses make it easy for you to attend class.
-Our traditional university environment in Lincoln Park–easily reached by public transportation–is home to the College of Liberal Arts and Sciences, the School of Education, the School of Music and The Theatre School.
+Our traditional university environment in Lincoln Park–easily reached by public transportation–is home to the College of Liberal Arts and Social Sciences, the College of Education, the School of Music and The Theatre School.

 In the Loop, you'll find the School for New Learning as well as the College of Commerce, the College of Communication, the College of Computing and Digital Media and the College of Law.

 Our three suburban campuses–Naperville, O'Hare and Oak Forest–serve all DePaul students.
 You can use computer labs and library facilities and study independently or as a group in locations that are close to your home or office.

 Where do I park when I have classes in the Loop?
 DePaul University has no parking facilities of its own in the Loop.
 However, many private facilities offer discounts for DePaul students, staff and visitors.
 Tickets may be validated in the lobby of each downtown campus building.
 Two Chicago Park District underground garages and several private parking facilities are conveniently located near the campus.

 Is DePaul on the quarter system?
 Yes, DePaul operates on the quarter system.
 Fall classes begin in September and end by Thanksgiving.
 Winter classes begin in January and end in mid-March.
 Spring classes are held from late March until mid-June.
 Three accelerated sessions are offered, one in June, one in July and one in December.

 Is there any kind of technology training?
 The Media Production and Training Department offers free technology training for Microsoft Word, Excel and PowerPoint.
 Students can also access online training for Desire2Learn, Campus Connection and computer programs.

 Where can I go if I have questions regarding my financial account, financial aid, academic record and immunization?
 Visit DePaul Central at depaulcentral.depaul.edu or call (312) 362-6628.